Jorge Luis Borges: Anti-fascism

-In 1934, Argentine ultra-nationalists, sympathetic to Adolf Hitler and the Nazi Party, asserted Borges was secretly Jewish and by implication not truly Argentinian.
+In 1934, Argentine ultra-nationalists, sympathetic to Adolf Hitler and the Nazi Party, asserted Borges was secretly Jewish and by implication not truly Argentine.
 Borges responded with the essay "Yo, Judío" ("I, a Jew"), a reference to the old phrase "Yo, Argentino" ("I, an Argentine") uttered by potential victims during pogroms against Argentine Jews to signify one was not Jewish.
 In the essay, Borges declares he would be proud to be a Jew, and remarks that any pure Castilian is likely to come from ancient Jewish descent, from a millennium ago.
 Both before and during the Second World War, Borges regularly published essays attacking the Nazi police state and its racist ideology.
 His outrage was fueled by his deep love for German literature.
 In an essay published in 1937, Borges attacked the Nazi Party's use of children's books to inflame antisemitism.
 He wrote, "I don't know if the world can do without German civilization, but I do know that its corruption by the teachings of hatred is a crime."